Uptime-Lab/KVM-rack-stand-for-16-Mac-minis/README.md

 ## Official Discord server

-Join the [link](https://discord.gg/2MZjPUU59P) to our cozy (Discord server)(https://discord.gg/2MZjPUU59P), where you can ask any questions about the project and not only.
-Also look forward to seeing you on [Twitter (X)](https://twitter.com/Merocle) and [Instagram](https://www.instagram.com/uptime.lab/)
+Join the [link](https://discord.gg/2MZjPUU59P) to our cozy [Discord server](https://discord.gg/2MZjPUU59P), where you can ask any questions about the project and not only.
+And look forward to seeing you on [Twitter (X)](https://twitter.com/Merocle) and [Instagram](https://www.instagram.com/uptime.lab/)

 ## About The Project